 The Movement Activist Apprenticeship Program (MAAP), established in 1985, is a paid summer intensive training program that provides Black, Latinx, Indigenous and other people of color with the opportunity to develop skills and experience in grassroots organizing.
 For over 30 years, MAAP has been one of the movement’s flagship organizer training programs for people of color, bringing motivated young activists together from all over the country to teach them the science and art of organizing communities around their most salient issues.

-The program will be held from June 20, 2022 to August 10, 2022.
+The program will be held from June 3rd, 2024 to July 31st, 2024.
 Participants are required to complete a CAT training and participate in the whole program.
-The program will begin with a weeklong orientation followed by a field placement for the remaining 6 weeks.
+The program will begin with a weeklong orientation followed by a field placement for the remaining 7 weeks.
 Participants are provided with $600 per week stipend and a travel allowance.
 Accepted applicants will be notified no later than May 3rd, 2024.

 MAAP is a pioneer national organizer training program, training young activists of color in the skills needed to run campaigns that address deep-rooted causes of racial injustice affecting people of color across the country.

 As a nationally renowned program, MAAP has served to build a vibrant network of activists of color, strengthening movements and driving social justice campaigns.
 MAAP is an 8 week long paid intensive training program that runs during the summer.